Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 - Avoid wrapping your cheese in plastic – it can actually absorb the flavours and chemicals found in plastics and can make it spoil quicker.
 Instead, wrap cheese in waxed paper or parchment to preserve its freshness and flavour.

 Every Australian household wastes over $1000 on food each year, filling up almost half our bins.
 Globally, if the greenhouse gas emissions from food waste were a country, it'd be the third biggest contributor to climate change.
 Something has to be done, and it can start in your very own kitchen.
-Thanks to the Australian Youth Food Movement, we can begin to de-mystify the fridge and gain a better understanding of how to prolong the life and freshness of our foods.
+Thanks to the Australian Youth Food Movement for these tips about fridge organisation.
 We have the power to make a difference, one organised fridge at a time!

 Read this next: Our top posts for reducing food waste